 Insurance for Addiction Treatment Coverage and State Requirements

 As of the time of this writing, 43 states required insurance providers to cover substance abuse treatment.
 This is in addition to the ACA requirements.
 This means that most states require health insurance providers to cover substance abuse treatment, even if the ACA is repealed.

 In-Network vs. Out-of-Network Insurance for Addiction Treatment

 Some health insurance plans require you to go to an in-network treatment center to receive covered treatment while others allow you to choose your own treatment program.
 It is usually less expensive to choose an in-network treatment program when one is available.
 Each plan’s in-network providers list is different, so it is important to check with your insurance provider to determine in-network providers.

-New Hope Ranch works with most major insurance companies.
-We work with clients to ensure that they can receive the substance abuse treatment they need.
-To find out if your health insurance plan is accepted at New Hope Ranch, call (512) 534-9440.
-You can learn more about what makes our program unique.
+New Hope Ranch offers drug and alcohol treatment programs on our beautiful 49-acre ranch just 15 minutes from downtown Austin, Texas.
+We work with most major insurance companies to ensure that you can receive the substance abuse treatment you need.
+To find out if your health insurance plan is accepted by New Hope Ranch, contact us today and learn what makes our program unique.